petermost/EchoServer/README.md

-# QDiscard
+# EchoServer
-A small Qt program which works like the discard service
+A small Qt prototype which works like the echo service